mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 I don’t think practice is just for you – but don’t touch it, okay?
 Don’t get one ‘setting’ for ideas.
 Practice is not just for you, practice is not just for all sentient beings; whatever you say, it doesn’t hit the mark.

 Anyway, what do you practice for?
 Do you practice for the good of all sentient beings?
 It is still one-sided, because your practice is *limited* by this.
 Or on the other hand if you say, “I practice for myself” – [in this case] also, your practice is limited by certain ideas.
-So, “release, forget yourself, and throw yourself into [zazen](glossary#zazen),” means, “What is that?
-This is perfect practice; practice beyond saving all sentient beings, or for saving yourself?
+So, “release, forget yourself, and throw yourself into [zazen](glossary#zazen),” means – what is that?
+This is perfect practice, practice beyond saving all sentient beings?
+Or for saving yourself?
 They are just ideas.
 Practice must be alive.
-At that time, you simply cannot perceive that practice, but it is really universal.
+At that time, you simply cannot perceive that practice.
+But it is really universal.

 That is called *[unintelligible]* practice.
 That is, throw yourself into the [Buddha](glossary#buddha)’s home.